ultra-rony/youtube_web_player/README.md

 # youtube_web_player

-A Flutter package for playing YouTube videos in a native WebView.
+A Flutter package for seamless integration of YouTube videos in a native WebView, providing a smooth playback experience.
+Ideal for multimedia applications.

 ## Getting Started